mamewotoko/podplayer/README.md

     * stop playing
       * or mark error item and try playing next unerror item
   * when only one episode is registered, list is in tap to refresh mode after loaded
+  * test: Solo.clickOnMenuItem does not work (when screen is landscape? e.g. 1280x800)
+    * menu key does not work
 * podcast detail as activity
 * fast load
   * improve incremental update algorithm to reduce cpu usage